robogeek/wp-nofollow/readme.txt

 = 1.4.4 =
 * Add shortcodes for Amazon direct-to-shopping-cart buttons
+* Add support for amazon.br and amazon.mx affiliate codes

 = 1.4.3 =
 * Tested to work on Wordpress 4.4